Walker circulation: Oceanic effects

-El Niño
+El Niño–Southern Oscillation

 The Walker circulation is caused by the pressure gradient force that results from a high pressure system over the eastern Pacific Ocean and a low pressure system over Indonesia.
 The Walker circulation causes an upwelling of cold deep sea water, thus cooling the sea surface.
 El Niño results when this circulation decreases or stops, as the impaired or inhibited circulation causes the ocean surface to warm to above average temperatures.
 A markedly increased Walker circulation causes a La Niña by intensifying the upwelling of cold deep sea water; which cools the sea surface to below average temperatures.

+During non-El Niño conditions, the Walker circulation is seen at the surface as easterly trade winds that move water and air warmed by the sun toward the west.
+This also creates ocean upwelling off the coasts of Peru and Ecuador and brings nutrient-rich cold water to the surface, increasing fishing stocks.
+The western side of the equatorial Pacific is characterized by warm, wet, low-pressure weather as the collected moisture is dumped in the form of typhoons and thunderstorms.
+The ocean is some 60 cm higher in the western Pacific as the result of this motion.

 A scientific study published in May 2006 in the journal Nature indicates that the Walker circulation has been slowing since the mid-19th century.
 The authors argue that global warming is a likely causative factor in the weakening of the wind pattern.
 However, a 2011 study from The Twentieth Century Reanalysis Project shows that, aside from El Niño–Southern Oscillation cycles, the overall speed and direction of the Walker circulation remained steady between 1871 and 2008.